Jsonldresume/resume/README.md

 ### Pre-requisite

 - Jsonld resume
 First you need to create your jsonld resume and export it using the lab-web repository.
-Once you exported, follow hte stps below.
+Once you exported, follow the stps below.

 ### Building your resume